cloudant-labs/graphdb-slate/source/includes/api/_basics.md

 <div id="replication"></div>
 ## Replication

 Replication is a procedure followed by Cloudant, [CouchDB](http://couchdb.apache.org/), [PouchDB](http://junk.arandomurl.com/), and others.
 It synchronizes the state of two databases so that their contents are identical.
 You can continuously replicate as well, which means that a target database updates every time the source changes.
 This can be used for backups of data, aggregation across multiple databases, or for sharing data.
+Read more about it in the [replication section](#replication102)!

 Request Methods
 ---------------